secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

 - The attendee list with contact information (see instructions below)
 - The Post Event Survey results
 - The data from Zoom Q&A queue (FMMs to pull this data utilizing the below instructions)
-- Workshop recordings should be posted to the [shared drive](https://drive.google.com/drive/folders/1dDyuT92zZOodi9mytf6--rq7kseX7EeE).
+- Workshop recordings should be posted to the [shared drive](https://drive.google.com/drive/folders/1dDyuT92zZOodi9mytf6--rq7kseX7EeE) and to the main issue.

 #### Finalizing Presentation Deck
 - Send final presentation slides to your FMC for Pathfactory track upload. **This is needed as soon as slides are final as Pathfactory track is linked to follow up email.**